 The projects tend to vary in complexity, but an adult should always be there for the tough stuff.
 They usually require some form of hammering and maybe even some painting.
 They are geared for kids ages 5 and up.
-Sometimes there are decals to put on (like on Gravedigger) and instructions usually accompany each kit.
+Sometimes there are decals to put on (like on the Minion car) and instructions usually accompany each kit.

 The projects we've made have been nice quality.
-Gravedigger here is a pretty sturdy toy and my son has always been proud that he made it.
+Most are pretty sturdy and my son has always been proud of what he made.